fedemcmac/bartinderapp/README.md

 ## Installation

-On a new terminal tab, use the gem manager [bundler](https://bundler.io/) to install all dependencies.
+On a terminal window, use the gem manager [bundler](https://bundler.io/) to install all dependencies.
 Create, migrate and seed the database.
 Start the Rails server.
 To do all this, run these commands, one at the time.

 ```bash
 cd backend